 “Life, liberty and the pursuit of happiness” was our founding ideal, echoed by Kennedy nearly 200 years later.
 We can do the same.
 May I offer:

-“Let us look unto ourselves to better our communities, with a resolve to secure justice, for the purpose of peace, and to reap the rewards of living united.”
+“Let us look to ourselves to better our communities, with a resolve to secure justice, for the purpose of peace, and to reap the reward of being united in the cause of freedom.”